24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 Tax on capital gains is not administered as a separate tax.
 Instead, any net gain is included as assessable income for income tax purposes in the year of disposal.

-If an asset is held for more than 12 months, only 50% of the net capital gain is taxable in the hands of individuals and two-thirds of the net capital gain is taxable in the case of superannuation funds.
-This discount does not apply to companies.
+If an asset is held for more than 12 months, only 50% of the net capital gain is taxable in the hands of trusts or resident individuals and two-thirds of the net capital gain is taxable in the case of superannuation funds.
+This discount does not apply to companies or non-residents.

 A taxpayer will incur a capital loss where the sale proceeds are less than the cost of the asset (reduced by any amounts which have been allowed as deductions).
 Capital losses may be applied to reduce capital gains derived by the taxpayer in the same year of income.
 If there are no or insuﬃcient capital gains to absorb the capital loss, the remaining capital loss may be carried forward indeﬁnitely (subject to certain restrictions in the case of companies) and oﬀset against capital gains in future income years.
 A capital loss cannot be used to oﬀset against other assessable income.